 In November 2016, our subsidiary, Clean Energy Renewables ("Renewables") entered into agreements to form joint ventures with Aria Energy Operating LLC ("Aria"), a developer of RNG production facilities, to develop RNG production facilities at a Republic Services landfill in Oklahoma City, Oklahoma and an Advanced Disposal landfill near Atlanta, Georgia.
 We refer to these joint ventures as the "RNG Ventures."
-Renewables and Aria each have a 50% ownership interest in the RNG Ventures and, subject to certain conditions, are each responsible for 50% of the costs of developing the RNG production facilities that are owned by the RNG Ventures.
-We also have the exclusive right to purchase 100% of the RNG that will be produced by these facilities for the vehicle fuels market.
+Renewables and Aria each have a 50% ownership interest in the RNG Ventures and, subject to certain conditions, are each responsible for 50% of the costs of developing the RNG production facilities for the vehicle fuels market.
 As of December 31, 2016, we have an investment balance of \$0.8 million in the RNG Ventures.
 See Note 8 to the consolidated financial statements included in this report for further information.